-To the Board of Directors BioDrain Medical, Inc. Mendota Heights, MN
+To the Board of Directors BioDrain Medical, Inc. Eagan, MN

-We have audited the accompanying balance sheets of BioDrain Medical, Inc. (a development stage company) as of December 31, 2011 and 2010 and the related statements of operations, stockholders' deficit and cash flows for the years then ended and for the period from April 23, 2002 (inception), to December 31, 2011.
-These financial statements are the responsibility of the company's management.
+We have audited the accompanying balance sheets of BioDrain Medical, Inc. (a development stage company) as of December 31, 2012 and 2011 and the related statements of operations, stockholders' deficit and cash flows for the years then ended and for the period from April 23, 2002 (inception), to December 31, 2012.
+BioDrain Medical, Inc.'s management is responsible for these financial statements.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
-Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+Our audits included consideration of internal control over financial reporting.
+Our audits included consideration of internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of BioDrain Medical, Inc. (a development stage company) as of December 31, 2011 and 2010, and the results of its operations and its cash flows for the years then ended and from April 23, 2002 (inception) to December 31, 2011, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of BioDrain Medical, Inc. (a development stage company) as of December 31, 2012 and 2011, and the results of its operations and its cash flows for the years then ended and from April 23, 2002 (inception) to December 31, 2012, in conformity with accounting principles generally accepted in the United States of America.

 The accompanying financial statements have been prepared assuming that the company will continue as a going concern.
 As discussed in Note 1 to the financial statements, the company has incurred losses since inception, has an accumulated deficit and has not received significant revenue from sales of products and services.
 These factors raise substantial doubt about its ability to continue as a going concern.
-Managements' plan in regard to these matters are also described in Note 1.
+Managements' plan in regard to these matters is also described in Note 1.
 The accompanying financial statements do not include any adjustments that might result from the outcome of this uncertainty.